Lieutenant governor (Canada): Lieutenant governors

+Commissioners

 Spelling

 In the Canadian context, there are numerous, and not mutually agreeable, notions regarding hyphenation and capitalization of the position title.
 Various acts in the Canadian constitution and numerous provincial websites typically indicate Lieutenant Governor of [Province] (upper case and no hyphen), likely due to the primacy of those positions in their respective jurisdictions.
 The Canadian Style indicates Lieutenant-Governor (upper case with hyphen), though lieutenant-governors (lower case and hyphenated) when pluralized.
 The Guide to Canadian English Usage equivocates somewhat, indicating upper case only when used in and associated with a specific provincial lieutenant governor or name (e.g., Lieutenant-Governor Lincoln Alexander), not generally, and varied use.
 In French, the term is always hyphenated, and varies slightly by gender.
 Also, as governor is the main noun in the title, it is the word that is pluralized; thus, it is lieutenant governors, rather than lieutenants governor.